 Committee Liaison: Mike Cherry

 The Communication Committee is responsible for creating and distributing the community newsletter and maintaining this website.
-Typically the newsletter is generated quarterly.
-With the launching of our new website, the newsletter will be available electronically.
-We will continue to mail paper copies to those who opt in.
-Please send an email to Cathy Meek to either opt in or receive email notification when a newsletter is posted.
+The newsletter is available electronically on this website but can be mailed as a paper copy to those who opt in.
+Please send an email to Cassie Livingston to either opt in or receive an email notification when a newsletter is posted.

 The Compliance Committee’s role is to affect compliance to the CC&Rs that govern the Mesquite Ranch neighborhood.
 This is accomplished by first educating Homeowners about the CC&Rs and what everyone’s responsibilities are.
 In some cases fines must be levied against a homeowner who refuses to comply with the CC&Rs, in this situation the compliance committee works closely with the manager to determine if anything else can be done prior to assessing the fine.
 The compliance committee also works with the manager to determine if there are neighborhood-wide issues that are causing noncompliance and helps determine what steps can be taken to correct these issues.